nspcc-dev/neofs-spec/20-api-v2/netmap.md

   Node's continent name according to the [Seven-Continent model] (https://en.wikipedia.org/wiki/Continent#Number).
 Calculated automatically from `UN-LOCODE` attribute.
+* ExternalAddr
+  Node's preferred way for communications with external clients.
+  Clients SHOULD use these addresses if possible.
+  Must contain a comma-separated list of multi-addresses.
+* Version
+  Node implementation's version in a free string form.
+* VerifiedNodesDomain
+  Confirmation of admission to a group of storage nodes.
+  The value is the domain name registered in the NeoFS NNS.
+If attribute is specified, the storage node requesting entry into the NeoFS network map with this attribute must be included in the access list located on the specified domain.
+The access list is represented by a set of TXT
+  records: Neo addresses resolved from public keys.
+To be admitted to the network, Neo address of the node's public key declared in 'public_key' field must be present in domain records.
+Otherwise, registration will be denied.
+  Value must be a valid NeoFS NNS domain name.
+Note that if this attribute is absent, this check is not carried out.

 For detailed description of each well-known attribute please see the corresponding section in NeoFS Technical Specification.